Climate Action and Sustainability in Academic Medicine

 Thought Leadership

-The AAMC is a member of the National Academy of Medicine Action Collaborative on Decarbonizing the U.S. Health Sector, a public-private partnership of leaders from across the health system committed to addressing the sector’s environmental impact while strengthening its sustainability and resilience.
+The AAMC is a member of the National Academy of Medicine Action Collaborative on Achieving a Climate Resilient and Sustainable Health Sector, a public-private partnership of leaders from across the health system committed to addressing the sector’s environmental impact while strengthening its sustainability and resilience.
 AAMC President and CEO David J. Skorton, MD, is a member of the steering committee.

-The AAMC has also authored commentaries to advance the conversation on climate change and sustainability and to galvanize the academic medicine community:
+The AAMC has also authored commentaries to advance the conversation on sustainability and resilience and to galvanize the academic medicine community:

 Medical Education